-Every case of phobia of open spaces is a little different.
+Every case of crowded public places phobia is a little different.

 Why?
 Because the core of the problem – the patterns of thinking, the images, movies, sounds and dialog that are internally associated with open spaces – are different in each person.

 But while the 'internal representations' as they are called are different from person to person there are a number of symptoms which are common to many agoraphobes: